adapt – Types adaptation#

 AdaptersMapare independent.
 This means that objects already created are not affected if a wider scope (e.g. the global one) is changed.

 The connections adapters are initialised using a global

 AdptersMaptemplate, exposed as

-psycopg.adapters: changing such mapping allows to customise the type mapping for the entire application.
+psycopg.adapters: changing such mapping allows to customise the type mapping for every connections created afterwards.